 Eyelands Book Awards 2019 prize for an unpublished historical novel.

-‘The Secret Life of Arthur Ransome‘ presented by Griff Rhys Jones, which inculdes film clips is constantly on BBC iPlayer.
+‘The Secret Life of Arthur Ransome‘ presented by Griff Rhys Jones, which includes film clips is constantly on BBC iPlayer.

 to help advertise the Essex Book Festival 2019

-She regularly contributes to the Westmorland Gazette’s Podium column:
+She has been contributing to the Westmorland Gazette’s Podium column:

 and writes for various publications to gain publicity for The Waterberg Trust